bucefal76/arduino_rtc_01/README.md

 # Introduction

-This is a Real Time Clock with the use of Arduino UNO, RTC DS1302 and 16x2 LCD.
+This is a Real Time Clock with the use of Arduino UNO, RTC DS1302, PCF8574 and 16x2 LCD.
-- Displays time and date.
+- Displays time and date - DONE.
-- Allows to set up time manually with the keyboard.
+- Allows to set up time manually with the keyboard - DONE.
-- Allows to set up the date manually with the keyboard.
+- Allows to set up the date manually with the keyboard - DONE.
+- Allows to set up the ON/OFF alarms on IO controll lines. - NOT READY YET.
+In this case 8 control IO lines are provided by the i2C to IO PCF8574 extender.

 ## Goal